nitinshueran/java/README.md

  To get the help on overview document load command, please execute the following command:
  Command: java -jar overview-document-cmd-{version}.jar --load --help

- The above command will display all the options which you can supply via the load command:

- --load: Load an existing overview document.
-The following parameters are supported by the load action:

-           1. --name(optional): The overview document name, if not provided, the utility will lookup for overview document with defalt name.
-           2. --path(optional): The directory to load overview document, if not provided, the utility will lookup for the document in default directory.

 ```